 Organize, File and Download

 For paper copies of documents you receive throughout the year, you can create and organize file folders.
 Using the income tax checklist you can easily see what files would be needed and how to organize your paperwork to ensure all of your documentation is ready at the end of the year.
 If you prefer a method of organization which requires less paperwork and more technology, you have several options from which to choose.
 There are spreadsheets, tracking software and even mobile apps which allow taxpayers to receive, track, organize and manage expenses daily, weekly, monthly and annually.
-The use of any of these types of technology will streamline your organization process and ensure all of your necessary information is available at the touch of button.
+The use of any of these types of technology will streamline your organization process and ensure all of your necessary information is available at the touch of a button.

 Lower Tax Liabilities